 These are just a few dishes we've tried and tested and are nowhere near a complete list of our favourite Christmas fish recipes from around the world, but they're a good place to start if you fancy making a Christmas Eve dinner or dishes to share.
 Our only advice is not to get stressed, get someone to cook with you and more importantly someone to eat with you too.

 About Nicky's Plaice

 We're a family run business on the West Pier in the Dublin fishing village of Howth.
-Opened in 1961 by fisherman Nicky McLoughlin, we've now three generations of the family working together to bring you the best in fresh fish and seafood, the best home smoked salmon and seafood snacks to go at weekends.
+Opened in 1961 by fisherman Nicky McLoughlin, we've now three generations of the family working together to bring you the best in fresh fish and seafood and award-winning smoked salmon.

 Order Online from Nicky's Plaice

 Delivery or click and collect available in Dublin and North Kildare.